 Imagine affordable car insurance that cost as little as half of what comprehensive car insurance costs.
 Imagine low-cost car insurance that guaranteed you a fixed premium for the life of the policy with no annual increases and no excess to pay when claiming.

 Imagine cheap car insurance with no risk profiling and a one size-fits-all approach to policy pricing.
 Imagine affordable car insurance that could be masterfully flexed according to your needs and budget.
 Imagine.
 Sounds almost too good to be true.
 Strangely enough, all of these things are actually available right now.

 Organisations like Prime Meridian Direct have developed innovative, cheap car insurance solutions that can fit just about any budget.
 With some options starting from as little as R149 a month and a guarantee of “Fixed Premiums for Life”, it certainly seems like they’re switched on to the problem.
 Perhaps there is hope yet for South Africa’s car insurance crisis.

-Car insurance Policies mentioned are distributed by Prime Meridian Direct (Pty) Ltd, an authorised Financial Services provider.
-FSP 41040 and policy benefits are underwritten by RMB Structured Insurance Limited.
+Car insurance policies mentioned are distributed by Prime Meridian Direct (Pty) Ltd, an authorised Financial Services provider.
+FSP 41040 and policy benefits are underwritten by Santam Structured Insurance Limited.
 FSP 1027.